Contrast-Security-OSS/docs/content/installation/java/host/RedHatHosts.md

 ## Uninstall the Agent with the Exec Helper Package

-* Use the following command to uninstall the agent from your system:
+To uninstall the agent from your system, use the following command:

 ```console
 sudo yum remove contrast-java-agent contrast-java-agent-exec-helper